Vlachs in the history of Croatia: Ottoman conquest and the Austrian Empire

 In 1551, General Ivan Lenković reported to Ferdinand how Turks settled thousands of Morlachs and Vlachs around Srb and Kosovo field near the town of Knin.
 In 1560, the towns of Lišnica and Novigrad along with large parts of the Una valley, Bušević and the Krupa river, were captured, and settled with newcomers from Bosnia.
 In 1560, some Vlachs were settled around Ivanić-Grad, Križevci and Koprivnica.

 Orthodox Vlachs were also directed to settle in Lika when Arnaud Memi-Bey became commander of Lika Sanjak.
 The Beylerbey of Bosnia, Hasan-Pasha Predojević, himself an Islamized Orthodox "Vlach" from Herzegovina, received the support of these Orthodox Vlachs and many served in his armies.
-At Predojević's order, Vlachs, as well as some Turkish nobility, settled near the towns Brekovica, Ripča, Ostrvice and Vrla Draga near Sokolac in such numbers that they formed a significant population in the region.
+At Predojević's order, Vlachs, as well as some Turkish nobility, settled near the towns of Brekovica, Ripač, Ostrovica and Vrla Draga up to Sokolac Fortress in such numbers that they formed a significant population in the region.
 In 1579, Vlachs in Turkish service wanted to transfer the towns of Cazin and Ostrožac to Christian, that is Croatian, ownership.
 In 1599, many Vlachs emigrated from Korenica and Bihać area to Gomirje.

 In 1585, the general from Karlovac, Josip Turn, proposed Vlach settlement in Moravice, and later in 1597 General Lenković led Vlachs from Lika to Gorski Kotar and lands owned by the Frankopan family.
 In the Frankopan estate, Vlachs arrived yet again in 1609 and 1632.
 In 1605, General Vid Kisel brought Vlachs from Ostrožac to Ogulin and Bosiljevac, and some time later, Vlachs from Uzorac and Turje settled in Karlovac.
 In 1609, two burgs, Brlog and Gusić-Grad, were given by Senj captain and Croatian nobleman Sigismund Gusić to accommodate the newly arrived Vlachs in exchange for their military service.
 In 1639, Nikola Frankopan of Tržac accused Senj captain Albrecht Herberstein of settling Catholic Vlachs (Bunjevci) on his deserted estates in Jablanac, Starigrad, and Orthodox Vlachs in Brinje and Brlog, without his permission.
 The same happened with Zrinski in Ledenice.
 Under the Ottomans during the bishopric of Marcijan Lišnjić (1661–1686) around Blato and Broćno/Brotnjo in Herzegovina were mentioned "Croatian Vlachs".